 The philosophy behind our curriculum is the same as our school motto: we want to inspire our pupils, enable them to achieve and ultimately, prepare them for life.

 Of course, learning cannot take place if the pupils are not inspired and their interest is not fully captured, so we plan hooks for each topic to draw our pupils in.
-We have also thought carefully about the topics our pupils might enjoy most, so, where there are opportunities to make choices about curriculum content, we have made sure these choices are interesting and relevant - such as our brand new topic in Years 1&2 on The Beatles!
+Where there are opportunities to make choices about curriculum content, we have made sure these choices are interesting and relevant to the context of the school.

 Neither can effective learning take place in isolation.
-The best learners are able to apply their learning across a range of contexts.
-We therefore provide pathways and links between subjects wherever possible; for example, measuring the length of our shadows over time - which addresses objectives in both Science and Mathematics.
+The best learners are able to apply their learning across a range of contexts and build effectively on a range of previous learning.
+We therefore provide horizontal, vertical and diagonal links within and across subjects wherever possible.

 The best quality learning takes place when lessons are pitched at the correct level, taking into account what our pupils already know and bridging the gap between their current understanding and their end-of-year goals.
 We therefore make these relevant checks before beginning each new area of learning, and constantly monitor where our pupils are in their learning journeys.

-We aim to leave no child behind!
-Whatever your child's ability, we plan to address their needs!
+We leave no child behind.
+Whatever each child's ability, we plan carefully to address their needs.
 We create opportunities to challenge our Gifted and Talented pupils to work at a greater depth, while also supporting our pupils with particular needs.

 Please see class pages for specific information about your child's learning within the current term.